timschott/interview-prep/ds/python-notes.md

   * `12 in nums`
 * list intersection (what in l1 is in l2)
   * `return [x for x in l1 if x in l2]`
+* smallest element of a list
+  * typically, you would use the `min()` function for this
+  * but if you want to do something like,
+  * what is the *shortest* element of a list, you can add an extra argument for that criteria
+  * `min(my_list, key = len)` will use that function as its basis for sorting

 ### Tuples